tower9/hostblock/README.md

  - Checks log files for suspicious activity and automatically adjusts iptables rules
  - Runs as daemon
  - Keeps some data about suspicious activity for some simple statistics and to compare with iptables
- - Daemon processes only new bytes from log files (until file is rotated)
+ - Daemon processes only new bytes from log files and detects if log file is rotated
  - Blacklist to manually blacklist some addresses
  - Whitelist to ignore some addresses
- - Allows to manually remove IP addresses from data file (clean slate)
+ - Allows to manually remove IP addresses from data file

 Setup
 -----